magento/knowledge-base/src/announcements/adobe-commerce-announcements/mysql-catalog-search-engine-will-be-removed-in-magento-2.4.0.md

 labels: 2.4.0,Elasticsearch 6,Elasticsearch 7,Magento Commerce,Magento Commerce Cloud,MySQL,MySQL search engine depreciated,MySQL search engine removed,announcements,search,Adobe Commerce,cloud infrastructure,on-premises
 ---

-Adobe Commerce, Adobe Commerce on cloud infrastructure, and Magento Open Source 2.4.0 will be released in the coming months.
-For Adobe Commerce and Magento Open Source version 2.4.0 Elasticsearch 6.x or 7.x will be a required component, and MySQL search engine will be removed.
+Adobe Commerce on-premises, Adobe Commerce on cloud infrastructure, and Magento Open Source 2.4.0 will be released in the coming months.
+For Adobe Commerce on-premises and Magento Open Source version 2.4.0 Elasticsearch 6.x or 7.x will be a required component, and MySQL search engine will be removed.
 In Adobe Commerce on cloud infrastructure, Elasticsearch is already required.

 >![warning]
 >